Natural Bridges National Monument: History

 Humans have lived in the area around Natural Bridges since as early as 7500 BCE, as shown by rock art and stone tools found at nearby sites.
-Around 700 CE ancestors of modern Puebloan people moved to the site, and constructed stone and mortar buildings and granaries.
+Around 700 CE ancestors of modern Puebloan people moved to the site, constructing stone and mortar buildings and granaries.
 These structures share similarities with those found in Mesa Verde National Park, which can be seen distantly, to the east, from the Bears Ears on the park's eastern border.
 Like the people of Mesa Verde, the residents of Natural Bridges seem to have left the region around the year 1270.

 Europeans first visited the area in 1883 when gold prospector, Cass Hite followed White Canyon upstream, from the Colorado River, and found the bridges near the junction of White and Armstrong canyons.
-In 1904, the National Geographic Magazine publicized the bridges and the area was designated a National Monument April 16, 1908 by President Theodore Roosevelt.
+In 1904, the National Geographic Magazine publicized the bridges and the area was designated a National Monument on April 16, 1908, by President Theodore Roosevelt.
 It is Utah's first National Monument.

 The Monument was nearly inaccessible for many decades as reflected by the visitor log kept by the Monument's superintendents.
-Reaching the site from Blanding, Utah, the nearest settlement, would take a three-day horseback ride.
-The park received little visitation until after the uranium boom of the 1950s, which resulted in the creation of new roads in the area, including modern day Utah State Route 95, which was paved in 1976.
+Reaching the site from Blanding, Utah, the nearest settlement would take a three-day horseback ride.
+The park received little visitation until after the uranium boom of the 1950s, which resulted in the creation of new roads in the area, including modern-day Utah State Route 95, which was paved in 1976.